myrrlyn/apocrypha.es/priv/archive/1sapb9.md

 If we look at the timeline as a strip of Videotape that’s been yanked out of the case by your little brother, with Convention at start and Alduin om-nomming Mundus into nothing at the end, this can make quite a bit of sense.
-We don’t get a "new timeline" like in Back to the Future 2, but instead we get the same timeline, just it’s been rewound, and it’s recording over a new show.
+We don’t get a “new timeline” like in Back to the Future 2, but instead we get the same timeline, just it’s been rewound, and it’s recording over a new show.
 We don’t necessarily know what will happen (or has happened, depending one where you are in the tape).
 The Elder Scrolls seem to have an idea, but they only become fixed